EDGENortheastern/installation-party/README.md

 Here is what it looks like on a Mac with a custom terminal:

 ![python3 --version on a Mac says Python 3.11.4](python_version_mac.png)

+For some people, only `python3 --version` will show the version, and for others, only `python --version`.
+Try both.

+You need Python 3, a version later than 3.6.

+### Downloading Python

+#### Step 1.
+Visit the official [Python website](https://www.python.org/downloads).

+The website should automatically suggest the best version for your Windows system.
+Click on the link to download the Python installer: Download Python 3.12.1

+#### Step 2.
+Run the Installer.

+Go to your Downloads folder: click on the “python-3.12.1-amd64.exe”

+Before you proceed, make sure to check the box at the bottom that says:

+⚠️ **"Add python.exe to PATH".
+This step is crucial as it allows you to run Python from the Command Prompt, as shown in the figure below.**